4.1 Training Needs Assessment

 6. Define how improvement will be measured.

-The best exam answer is usually not the fastest class.
-It is the response that identifies the real cause, matches the intervention to the gap, and creates a measurable path to improved performance.
+Compliance training (harassment prevention, safety basics, leave administration, I-9 employment eligibility) follows the same logic but may be triggered by legal or risk requirements rather than a measured KSA gap.
+Even then, HR designs for the actual audience and task.
+The best exam answer is rarely "schedule the fastest class" — it is the response that names the real cause, matches the intervention to the gap, and builds a measurable path to improved performance.

 Test Your Knowledge